chowdhuryamit/NITA-Shopi/README.md

 Date 17-05-2024
 # Start the project NIT Agartala @2024

-Team: Sudip , Rajat , Ratnadip , Samiran
+Team: Sudip , Rajat , Ratnadip , Samiran , amit

 Let't #Do it